DEAN PARKER Director/Editor

 ABOUT

 Since being enthralled as a kid by movies like Toy Story, Harry Potter, and E.T, Dean has never stopped making films.
-Over the years, his work has been selected for screening at dozens of film festivals, including the National Film Festival for Talented Youth (NFFTY) and the Academy Award qualifying Nashville Film Festival and LA Shorts International Film Festival.
-At age 19, he was the recipient of the 60th CINE Golden Eagle Award for Narrative Youth Media, joining previous CINE winners such as Steven Spielberg, Martin Scorsese and Robert Zemeckis.
-Most recently, he was awarded a student Emmy award for directing his final collegiate film: Virtually in Love.
+Over the years, his work has been selected for screening at dozens of film festivals, including the Academy Award qualifying Nashville Film Festival, Cinequest Film Festival, and LA Shorts International Film Festival.
+More recently, he was nominated for the Tim Burton “Native Burbank” Visionary Award and the Wes Craven Horror/Thriller Award for his short film "Don't Do It.”

-Dean's reoccurring themes of romanticism, misunderstanding, belonging and desire have been an important part of what he creates.
+Dean's reoccurring themes of romanticism, belonging and desire have been an important part of what he creates.
 His excitement for storytelling possibilities and working with new and talented collaborators is what keeps his passion for filmmaking alive.
-He hopes that with each project he undertakes that not only will each viewer experience an emotional journey, but that he will also find something new to improve on as a filmmaker and as a human-being.
+He hopes with each project he undertakes that viewers will experience an emotional journey, and that he will also find something new to improve on as a filmmaker and human-being.

 NOMINEE: Wes Craven Horror/Thriller Award - 2023 Catalina Film Festival (for Don’t Do It)